 Denver minimum wage jumps to $17.29, effective Jan.
 1, 2023.

-City officials in August 2022 announced the 2023 increase, which will for the first time will go up based on the applicable Consumer Price Index (CPI).
+City officials in August 2022 announced the 2023 increase, which will for the first time goes up based on the applicable Consumer Price Index (CPI).

 Indexing of rates has become more common in recent years, and with the current rate of inflation, minimum wage numbers are projected for larger bumps than might be seen otherwise.